Why Get Your Home GreenPoint Rated?

 - Proof: You’ll get certified proof of your green home and the assurance that your home is truly healthier, more energy efficient and comfortable.

-- Save: You’ll get quantified savings for energy, water, waste, and greenhouse gas emissions.
+- Savings: You’ll get quantified savings for energy, water, waste, and greenhouse gas emissions.

-- Increase the home value: Studies show that if you’re selling your home, you can get up to 9% more on the sales price with a green label like GreenPoint Rated.
+- Increased home value: Studies show that if you’re selling your home, you can get up to 9% more on the sales price with a green label like GreenPoint Rated.
 They usually also sell faster.
-Based on the average California home price of $400,000, that’s $34,800 more in your pocket!

 How Does It Work?